Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Model

+Under these assumptions, the flow profile is effectively one-dimensional~\cite{Courant1976} and the hydrodynamic equations simplify to:

-where $\partial \equiv \partial/\partial x$.
-Turbulent flow would violate our assumption but is not expected in realistic samples in the regime dominated by electron-electron interactions \cite{Lucas2018}.
-The last two equations reflect the conservation of particle current $I$ and momentum $S$, given by
+where $\partial \equiv \partial/\partial x$, $P$ is the pressure, $V$ the flow velocity, $M$ the effective fluid mass density, and $N$ the particle density.
+The first equation is the stationary one-dimensional Navier-Stokes momentum equation in the nonviscous limit ($l_{e\textnormal{-}e} \rightarrow 0$).
+The last two equations are continuity equations that reflect the conservation of particle current $I$ and momentum $S$, given by

 with $N$, $V$, and $A$ being functions of the nozzle coordinate $x$.
 The electrical current is given by $e I$, and the energy flow by $v^2 S$.
-This Letter focuses on the velocity profile along the flow direction of the nozzle.
-This is notably different from previous works that focus mainly on the velocity profile perpendicular to the flow direction of highly viscous hydrodynamic Dirac systems with constrictions~\cite{Guo2017, KrishnaKumar2017,Kiselev2019}.
+Here, we focus on the velocity profile along the flow direction of the nozzle.
+This is notably different from previous works that focus mainly on the velocity profile perpendicular to the flow direction of highly viscous hydrodynamic Dirac systems with constrictions~\cite{Guo2017, KrishnaKumar2017, Kiselev2019}.